sandeep-majumdar/azureBilling/README.md

 - Rightsizing for Azure using the billfile: an experimental capability still under development, see [Rightsizing Readme](rightsizing/README.md)

+NOTE: Rightsizing requires AZURE_AUTH_LOCATION to be configured to an appropriate SPN file with clientid and secret.

 ## RELEASE NOTES

 The repo has been refactored and fitted with a cli to separate the functionality.
 The following cli commands are possible: